micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 The main goal of this demo is to be able to fit Micro-ROS inside of the already existing firmware, which, with all the features active, uses around 60% of the MCU RAM and X of the flash memory.
 Thanks to the modular design of micro-ROS and the versatile configuration system, it is possible to fit micro-ROS full stack into this tiny device.

-On the next points, we will see the functionalities of this micro-ROS demo and how you can reproduce it.
+Along the following sections, we will see the functionalities of this micro-ROS demo and how you can reproduce it.

 ## Required hardware: